openebs-archive/openebs-docs/docs/prerequisites.md

 ###### Verify that iSCSI is configured

-Check that initiator name isconfigured and iSCSI service is running using the following commands.
+Check that initiator name is configured and iSCSI service is running using the following commands.

 ```
 sudo cat /etc/iscsi/initiatorname.iscsi